jhbehrens/visu-engine-java-client-parallel/README.md

 1. Make sure you have an instance of VisuEngine (https://github.com/uniflo/VisuEngine) running and it has the d3js unit installed (https://github.com/uniflo/d3js).
 2. Make sure the needed ejs templates are in the d3js unit.
 The ejs templates for this project are inside the ejs folder.
-3. You need to download the PhantomJS 2.1.1 and FFmpeg 4.2 executables and put them in the video folder
+3. You need to download the PhantomJS 2.1.1 and FFmpeg 4.2 executables and put them in the video folder as phantomjs.exe and ffmpeg.exe.

 ## Usage